 - - - - - - - - - - - - - - - - - -

-Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in F. Essay 5, or read .
+Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in Video/F. Essay 3, or read .
 You can also read more about the extent of our denial in .
 The irreverent honesty of R.D.
-Laing is also mentioned in F. Essay 47 on Humour and Swearing.
+Laing is also mentioned in the previous F. Essay 47: Humour and swearing explained.

 Fiona Cullen-Ward & Brony FitzGerald at the Sydney WTM Centre.